-The members of the Supervisory Board are appointed by the Shareholders' Meeting, with consideration given to the balanced and comprehensive knowledge, skills and experience of all Supervisory Board members and taking account for the requirements established in Section 25d KWG.
+The members of the Supervisory Board are appointed by the Annual General Meeting, with consideration given to the balanced and comprehensive knowledge, skills and experience of all Supervisory Board members and taking account for the requirements established in Section 25d KWG.
 The aim is to establish a reliable Supervisory Board, thus ensuring that the Management is subject to qualified controls and receives qualified advice from the Supervisory Board.
 The Supervisory Board is constituted in such a way that all of its members together possess the knowledge, skills and professional experience necessary for the proper performance of its duties.
 For each aspect of the Supervisory Board's function, at least one member possesses the relevant experience, thereby ensuring that the knowledge and experience of the Supervisory Board as a whole is complete.

 The members of the Supervisory Board are/were active for many years in the areas that are material for the ProCredit group and possess relevant experience in the respective markets.
-They are/were engaged in management activities in various institutions and possess relevant knowledge in the areas of risk management, accounting, auditing, internal auditing, compliance and SME business.
+They are/were engaged in management activities in various institutions in finance and possess relevant knowledge in the areas of risk management, accounting, auditing, internal auditing, compliance and SME business.

 In the process for selecting the members of the Management and of the Supervisory Board, the aim is to ensure an appropriate degree of diversity.
 As a result, both bodies comprise individuals representing diverse nationalities, professional and educational (university) backgrounds.
-Two of the four members of the Management of ProCredit Holding are women.
-In 2016 the Supervisory Board established its goal of including at least one woman as a member of the Supervisory Board in the event that the Management has one or fewer women among its members.
+The Supervisory Board established its goal of including at least one woman as a member of the Supervisory Board in the event that the Management has one or no women among its members.
+At the beginning of the 2018 financial year, both the Supervisory Board and the Management had a woman among its members.
+Furthermore, the Management has established a 25% minimum level of gender representation for the first two levels of management.
+Moreover, the general rule for the maximum permissible age of Supervisory Board members is set at 75.
+Both of these requirements have also been met.